-Slow Cooker Pumpkin Paleo Chili
+Slow Cooker Pumpkin Chili (No Beans)

 The truth is, you can’t really taste the pumpkin all that much, but it is definitely there in the background adding plenty of body and richness to this hearty, beanless chili.

-Slow Cooker Pumpkin Paleo Chili
+Slow Cooker Pumpkin Chili (No Beans)

 Ingredients